In the name of Allah, Most Merciful, the Bestower of Mercy.

 Ad-Daddu claims that the Ash’aris and Māturīdis are Ahlus-Sunnah wal-Jamā’ah ―Shaikh Ibn ‘Uthaimīn refutes that false claim

-In the above video, Muhammad Wild Al-Daddū asserts the false belief that the Ashā’irah and the Māturīdiyyah are from Ahlus-Sunnah wal-Jamā’ah.
-He speech is refuted at the end by Al-‘Allāmah Ibn ‘Uthaimīn (rahimahullāh) who states that Ahlus-Sunnah wal-Jamā’ah are one and they are only the Salafis.
+In the video above, Muhammad Wild Al-Daddū asserts the false belief that the Ash’arites and the Maturidis are from Ahl al-Sunnah wal-Jamā’ah.
+His speech is refuted at the end by Al-‘Allāmah Ibn ‘Uthaimīn (rahimahullāh), who states that Ahlus-Sunnah wal-Jamā’ah are one and they are only the Salafis.

 Ibn Abdul-Barr Al-Māliki (rahimahullāh, d.
 390H) quoted the saying of Imām Mālik: “It is not permitted to accept the witness of Ahlul-Bid’ah and Ahlul-Ahwā.”
-Then he explained: “The people of desires according to Mālik and all of our companions are Ahlul-Kalām (the people of theological rhetoric).
+Then he explained: “The people of desires, according to Mālik and all of our companions, are Ahlul-Kalām (the people of theological rhetoric).
 So every mutakallim (one who resorts to theological rhetoric) is from the people of desires and Bid’ah whether he is an Ash’ari or other than an Ash’ari.
 His witness is never accepted in Islam.
 He is to be abandoned and disciplined for his innovation.
 And if he continues upon innovation, his repentance is sought [by those in authority].”
 (Jāmi’ Bayān Al-‘Ilm wa Fadlihi, 2/96)

 Read also: Ibn Kullāb (died 240H) and the Repentance of Al-Ash’ari before his death in 324AH.